Permanent Residency Through Employment

-Labor certification is required of the sponsoring employer for those with advanced degrees or exceptional ability.
+The sponsoring employer must obtain a labor certification for those with advanced degrees or exceptional ability.
 However, those seeking a national interest waiver do not have to submit a labor certification.

 The government issues approximately 140,000 total immigrant visas each year.

 This requires that the job for which you apply must be held by someone with an advanced degree.
 Thus, you must hold an advanced degree or its foreign equivalent.
 In addition, the petitioner must meet any other requirements specified on the labor certification.

 This requires the petitioner to demonstrate exceptional ability in the sciences, arts, or business.
 Exceptional ability is defined as “a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”
 In addition, the petitioner must meet any other requirements specified on the labor certification.

 What do I need to prove that I have Exceptional Ability?

 You have to meet 2 of the 6 listed requirements below:

 - Official academic record demonstrating an advanced degree